FormerLurker/Octolapse/octoprint_octolapse/static/docs/help/dialog.timelapse_files.snapshot_archive.tab.md

+Octolapse can save a .zip file containing all of your snapshots and settings.
+Archiving can be enabled in two ways:

+1. If rendering is disabled, an archive will always be produced.
-If you have enabled **Archive Snapshots After Rendering** within the **Files and Performance** heading of your **Rendering** profile, archives of your timelapse images and settings will appear within the file browser located on this tab after rendering has completed successfully.
+2. If rendering is enabled, Octolapse will produce an archive if the **Files and Performance** heading of your **Rendering** profile.
+It is disabled by default, since it takes a lot of space.

+Archives will appear within this tab after rendering has completed successfully.
 You can download, delete, or render any archives, or you can import new archive files (see the **Import Snapshot Archive (.zip)** help icon for more details about importing archives).

 ### Downloading Archives
 Simply click the <i class="fa fa-download" title="Download Icon"></i> icon to download an archive.